KC5-BP/DAI-2022-SMTP-Classe-B/Rapport.md

 API to communicate with a SMTP server.

-The SMTP server will be set in place through a mock server (using [MockMock server](https://github.com/DominiqueComte/MockMock) repo).
+The SMTP server will be set in place through a mock server (using [MockMock](https://github.com/DominiqueComte/MockMock) repo).
 In this repo., the MockMock repository has been duplicated and can be found in the MockMock-docker folder.

-For more details about the objectives and constraints, please refer to the [lab instructions](Donnee.md).
+For more details about the objectives and constraints concerning this lab, please refer to the [lab instructions](Donnee.md).

 ### Mock server